Ally27/Daily-Planner/README.md

-# Daily-Planner
+# Student-Planner

 Manage your time effectively with the Daily Planner application.